goatchurchprime/Godot_XR_networking/README.md

 This is a funciontal VR networking example using the https://github.com/goatchurchprime/godot_multiplayer_networking_workbench as the basis for connecting using one of the three godot networking protocols (ENet, WebSocket or WebRTC) and spawning player avatars into the space on connection.
-This works in Godot 4.3.
+This works in Godot 4.4.

+The microphone in Godot is buggy for Android, so use this PR fork until it is merged: https://github.com/godotengine/godot/pull/100508

 ## Installation